monolyth-php/disclosure/docs/basic/simple.md

 # Simple assignment

 In its simplest form, you inject a variable into a class in the constructor.
-Disclosure will figure out an object of this class wasn't used previously, and will instantiate one for you:
+Disclosure will figure out whether an object of this class was used previously on the calling class, and if not will instantiate one for you:

     <?php